 The testing facility shall register the parameters related to the total mass loss of the tested brake in a separate tab as specified in paragraph 12.3.
 Details regarding the parameters, the applied units, and the number of decimals of each parameter are provided in Table 13.5.
 The mass loss measurement data shall be reported in the tab titled “Test ID – PMMF –Mass Loss” of the PM-Mass Measurement file.

 Table 13.5.
-Necessary parameters related to the total mass loss of the brake for registration and reporting at the PM-Mass Measurement file of a brake emissions test
+Necessary parameters related to the total mass loss of the brake for registration and reporting at the PM- Measurement file of a brake emissions test